undefinedteam1/solana-dex-parser/README.md

 A TypeScript library for parsing Solana DEX swap transactions.
 Supports multiple DEX protocols including Jupiter, Raydium, Meteora, PumpFun, and Moonshot.

+## 🚀 What's New in 2.1.9
+- Added destinationOwner field (TransferData, TokenInfo)
+- Added transfer parser if needed (if no trades and no liquidity)

 ## 🚀 What's New in 2.0.6
 - Support Pumpfun AMM (Pumpswap)
 - Added Pumpswap events parser (Trade and Liquidity)